 Are you overwhelmed with all of the baby bottles and other infant feeding gear you need to wash?
-Not sure what the best way is to clean and store everything?
+Trying to find the best way to clean and store everything?
 Here are 8 tips for washing baby bottles and pump parts.

 This post may contain affiliate links, which means if you click a link and purchase something, I may make a small commission at no additional cost to you.
 I only recommend products I love!
 More information here.

-Here’s how to wash you breast pump parts and baby bottles in the easiest possible (and safe!) way.
+Here’s how to wash your breast pump parts and baby bottles in the easiest possible (and safe!) way.

 This isn’t how you are supposed to do it.
 Before you wash infant feeding items, take everything apart.